dime-coin/electrum-docs/xpub_version_bytes.rst

-Version bytes for BIP32 extended public and private keys
+Version Bytes for BIP32 Extended Public and Private Keys
 ========================================================

-This document describes the version bytes used in Electrum for master keys.
+This document describes the version bytes used in Electrum-Dime for master keys.

 Abstract
 --------